-University Planning Council will make recommendations to both the President's Cabinet and the Board of Trustees, with strategic action steps related to the master plan, overall strategic direction, and strategic planning process.
-The University Planning Council consists of select members of ORU administration, Board of Trustees, and ORU faculty.
+The University Planning Council (UPC) under the operation of the Office of the President is a collaborative governance committee for Oral Roberts University's future strategic planning.
+The University Planning Council will make recommendations to both the President's Cabinet and the Board of Trustees, with strategic action steps related to the master plan, overall strategic direction, and strategic planning process.
+The University Planning Council consists of select members of the University administration, Board of Trustees, and the University faculty.
 The President serves as the chair of the council.
 The University Planning Council manages the following responsibilities.